Use Python For Futures And Options Trading: Basic Strategies And Technical Analysis

 Case Study: Learning from Real Experiences

-• Designed for beginners with no prior experience in options or Python.
+• It is created to attract people with no prior experience in regards to options or Python.

-• Covers moneyness, volatility, hedging, and popular strategies.
+• It talks of moneyness, volatility, hedging, and common tricks.

 • Emphasizes term structures like contango and backwardation.

-• Apply futures market basics with a capstone project and live simulations.
+• Use futures market fundamentals in a capstone project and real-time simulations.

 • Pandas: For data manipulation